 Exporting images can sometimes get confusing.
-Let’s face it, there are lots of different settings to choose and endless combinations of numbers to input.
-So today I am going to break it down in an easy step by step and let you know exactly what you need to do to export photos for print.
+Let’s face it; there are many different settings to choose from and endless combinations of numbers to input.
+So today, I will break it all down in an easy step-by-step format and let you know precisely what you need to do to export your photos for print.

-**Please Note: When I say print, I mean anytime you are giving files to clients or sending them to a lab/printer for print.
+**Please Note: When I say print, I mean anytime you give clients files or send them to a lab or printer to print.

-You can get to the Export dialog in 3 ways.
+You can open the Export Dialog Box in 3 different ways:

 It doesn’t matter how you get there.
-Any of these will work so choose the one easiest to remember for you.
+Any of these options will work, so choose the easiest one for you to remember.

 The Export Dialog Box has many different sections.
-For the purpose of this post, we are going to cover a few of them in depth.
+For this post, we are going to cover several of them in-depth:

-In File Settings, you need to make sure that your Image Format is set to JPEG.
-This is the most share-friendly of the options.
+In File Settings, you need to ensure that your Image Format is set to JPEG, which is the most share-friendly of the available options.
 Your Quality should be set to 100.
-Your Color Space should be sRGB.
-This is the Color Space used by photo prints so will render the best.
-DO NOT check the box “Limit File Size to:”.
-Checking that box would decrease file quality significantly.
+Your Color Space should be set to sRGB - this is the color space used by photo prints, so it will render the best.
+DO NOT check the box “Limit File Size To:” - if you do, it will decrease your file quality significantly.

-Output Sharpening will be personal preference to most.
-I check the “Sharpen For” box and choose Matte Paper from the drop-down options and Standard under Amount.
+Output Sharpening will be a personal preference to most.
+I check the “Sharpen For” box and choose Matte Paper from the drop-down options and Standard under the Amount options.

-Please feel free to download this Cheat Sheet to help you remember all the important settings for Exporting in Lightroom!
+Please feel free to download this Cheat Sheet to help you remember all of the essential Export Settings in Lightroom!

 BONUS TIP: Starting in Lightroom 9.0, a handy multi-batch export feature was added so you can now export images for multiple purposes (like print and internet) at the same time.
 Read more about how to use Lightroom's Multi-Batch Export feature here.